News and Updates

 My speaking engagements have slowed down due to COVID, but some venues are opening up to in-person events.
 Not as many people attend virtual events as before due to online burnout, but the events and presentations are just as good!
 Perhaps, as COVID wanes and people feel more comfortable, the in-person events will reoccur.

 As for the book I mentioned last year, well, that is still in progress.
 I find it challenging to represent some of the complex challenges I have faced in my career in text form.
 This book is about lessons learned and how to put them into practice.
 However, describing such situations in text form has been difficult.
-I hope what I learn in my doctorate program will help me articulate them appropriately.
+I hope what I learn in my doctorate will help me articulate them appropriately.

 November 10, 2021